quangsonle/csharp-python-exchange-via-txt/README.md

 click "buttons" to send data to python and receive daata from python.

-any feedbackm please email: officialquangsonle@gmail.com
+any feedback please email: officialquangsonle@gmail.com